NoaTal1996/Resilience_and_Emotional_Responses_of_Healthcare_Professionals_to_COVID-19/README.md

 ### 📊 Cohen's d Effect Sizes by Phase and Emotion

-This folder contains aggregated data used to compute **Cohen's d effect sizes** for emotional expressions (joy, sadness, anger, fear, surprise, disgust) across different COVID-19 phases.
+The `data/Cohen_d` contains aggregated data used to compute **Cohen's d effect sizes** for emotional expressions (joy, sadness, anger, fear, surprise, disgust) across different COVID-19 phases.
 The effect sizes quantify the magnitude of emotional change relative to the baseline period ("Before COVID Phases").

 Each `.pkl` file contains a `pandas.DataFrame` with the following columns: